Koldar/crashc/wiki/04_MultipleFiles.md

         REGISTER_SUITE(2);
     }

 Then you need to add a source file per suite.
-For example *suite1.c*:
+Actually a source file is allowed to contain as many suites as you want; the "one source file per suite" is more a constraint to improve project structure than a crashC requirements.
+Nonetheless, Here's an of a source file *suite1.c*:

     //this is suite1.c file
     #include<crashC.h>